Qualify before you reply

 Learn how to use public Facebook conversations for social selling when recommendation intent is already visible.

-Learn how to decide whether an X, Facebook, or Reddit thread deserves a reply before you write one.
+Learn how to decide whether an X, Bluesky, Facebook, or Reddit thread deserves a reply before you write one.

 Explore scalable topic pages for Reddit intent discovery that still teach a real workflow.